 - add 1 cup mini chocolate chips, nuts, fruit

-1 small box pumpkin spice instant pudding (use vanilla if pumpkin spice not available)
+- 1 small box pumpkin spice instant pudding (if not available, substitute with vanilla pudding mixed with ½ teaspoon pumpkin pie spice)

 - Preheat oven to 325° F (165° C).